 - Snowmobile Trails – Trails adjacent to Bearskin Lodge are designated by the USFS for cross-country skiing and are not open for snowmobiling, but that doesn’t rule out having an exhilerating snowmobile experience while you visit our area.
 Several nearby resorts offer snowmobile rental and access to their trails; ask our front desk staff members to help you make a reservation.
 Or bring your own equipment and trailer it to one of these nearby designated snowmobile routes. http://www.boreal.org/RidgeRiders/

-- Ice fishing – We’ll be honest: for some mysterious reason, ice fishing on East Bearskin Lake is surprisingly futile.
+- Ice fishing – We’ll be honest: for some mysterious reason, ice fishing on our own East Bearskin Lake is surprisingly futile.
 But that doesn’t mean you can’t have a great “fresh caught” fish dinner while staying in your Bearskin cabin or lodge.
-Our front desk staff members will be happy to direct you to other nearby lakes with winter fishing “hotspots” for walleye and lake trout.
+Our front desk staff members will be happy to direct you to other nearby accessible lakes with winter fishing “hotspots” for lake trout and walleye.